microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 For the `Store` operations on `RWByteAddressBuffers`:
-  - the `Stride` argument is the row or column stride in bytes, and must be a multiple of 16.
+  - the `Stride` argument is the row or column stride in bytes, and must be a multiple of 4.
   - the `Offset` argument is the number of bytes to skip before storing.

-For overloads operating on device memory (`RWByteAddressBuffer`), the address of the first element of the matrix (base address of the resource + the offset) must be 128-byte aligned.
-The `Stride` argument must refer to 16-byte aligned byte offsets.
+For overloads operating on device memory (`RWByteAddressBuffer`), the address of the first element of the matrix (base address of the resource + the offset) must be at least 4-byte aligned, but will default to a wider alignment for better performance.
+The `Stride` argument must be a multiple of 4 bytes.

 For the `Store` operations on `groupshared` arrays:
   - an element is a type matching the element type of the `groupshared` array,